dragostemelie/notes-app/README.md

 # Notes App

 A notes app built with ReactJS.
 Each note can have some tasks.
 Each task can be active or disabled with a click.
 The app uses `localStorage` to hold the notes data.
+It uses a global state and it can easily be scaled up to use an api.

-### Object structure:
+### State object structure:

 ```
-[
 {
+  notes: [
+          {
             "title": "NOTE 1",
             "tasks": [
                 {
                     "title": "TASK 1",
                     "checked": false
                 },
                 {
                     "title": "TASK 2",
                     "checked": false
                 },
             ]
             },
         {
             "title": "NOTE 2",
             "tasks": []
         }
-]
+    ],
+  ui: {
+    notes: {
+      selectedNote: 0,
+      addTask: false,
+      taskInput: "",
+      taskError: "",
+      noteInput: "",
+      noteError: "",
+      notesCollapsed: false,
+    },
+  },
+  user: {
+    name: "User",
+  },
+}
 ```

 ### Live demo [HERE](https://dragostemelie.go.ro/projects/notes-app/).